 How is the procedure done?

-- You will be instructed to either lie on your side in a fetal position in bed or you will sit on the edge of your bed and rest your chest, arms and head on a tray or chair that has been placed in front of you, with your feet dangling off the bed.
+- You will be told to either lie on your side or you will sit on the edge of your bed and rest your chest, arms, and head on a tray or chair that has been placed in front of you, with your feet dangling off the bed.

-- Your doctor will put on sterile gloves.
+- Your provider will put on sterile gloves.
 The area is cleaned with a topical soap to prevent any germs from being introduced into the CSF.
 You will have a sterile drape placed on your back to cover the area not being affected by the lumbar puncture.

-- A long, thin needle is then used to enter the cerebrospinal space through the location that was previously marked and numbed.
-You may feel pressure but you should not feel pain.
+- A long, thin needle is used to enter the cerebrospinal space where it was marked and numbed.
+You may feel pressure, but you should not feel pain.
 It is important for you to stay as still as possible.
-If you need to move you must notify your provider first.
+If you need to move, you must ask your provider first.
 If you are feeling pain, tell your provider right away.